narcisfontmassot/narcisfontmassot.github.io/_pages/about.md

 ---
 PhD Student

-Max Planck Institute of Animal Behavior [MPI-AB] (https://www.ab.mpg.de/) and Cluster of Advance Studies of Collective Behaviour [CASCB] (https://www.exc.uni-konstanz.de/collective-behaviour/)
+Webpage under construction

-Webpage in construction
+Max Planck Institute of Animal Behavior [MPI-AB](https://www.ab.mpg.de/) and Cluster of Advance Studies of Collective Behaviour [CASCB](https://www.exc.uni-konstanz.de/collective-behaviour/)

 My research is aimed at understanding collective animal behavior; I use C. elegans, and other nematode species, as a model system to comprehend how the social interaction among individual organisms give rise to pattern and structures at higher levels of organization, and why these interactions have evolved.